butlerem/reverie/README.md

 # Restaurant Website Project

-This repository showcases a restaurant website with a focus on React and UI/UX design.
+This repository showcases a restaurant website with a focus on React and UI design.
 The project aims to provide an elegant and engaging online presence for a restaurant called Reverie.
 The website ensures optimal viewing and interaction experience across a wide range of devices, from desktops to  mobile phones.

 ![Screenshot from 2023-11-11 03-03-14](https://github.com/butlerem/reverie-restaurant/assets/130527417/b4a6b569-22ef-428d-828f-4b7458582215)